-- If these devices are woken up from the SLEEP0 Mode to the NORMAL Mode, the high speed system oscillator needs an SST period.
-These devices will execute first instruction after HTO is "1".
-At this time, the LXT oscillator may not be stability if fSUB is from LXT oscillator.
-The same situation occurs in the power-on state.
-The LXT oscillator is not ready yet when the first instruction is executed. - If these devices are woken up from the SLEEP1 Mode to NORMAL Mode, and the system clock source is from HXT oscillator and FSTEN is "1", the system clock can be switched to the LXT or LIRC oscillator after wake up. - There are peripheral functions, such as WDT, TMs and SIM, for which the fSYS is used.
-If the system clock source is switched from fH to fL, the clock source to the peripheral functions mentioned above will change accordingly. - The on/off condition of fSUB depends upon whether the WDT is enabled or disabled as the WDT clock source is selected from fSUB.
+- If the device is woken up from the SLEEP0 Mode to the NORMAL Mode, the high speed system oscillator needs an SST period.
+The device will execute first instruction after HTO is "1". - If the device is woken up from the SLEEP1 Mode to NORMAL Mode, and the system clock source is from HXT oscillator and FSTEN is "1", the system clock can be switched to the LIRC oscillator after wake up. - There are peripheral functions, such as WDT, TMs and SIM, for which the $f{SYS}$ is used.
+If the system clock source is switched from $f_H$ to $f_L$ , the clock source to the peripheral functions mentioned above will change accordingly. - The on/off condition of $f_L$ depends upon whether the WDT is enabled or disabled as the WDT clock source is generated from $f_L$ .